For those who want to work with digital media.

 The programme is project-orientated with a strong focus on group work.
 The first three semesters contain a mix of exciting subjects, where you’ll work project-orientated with international companies.
 This is followed by an internship during which you get to test your digital skills in practice.
 We collaborate with lots of international and internationally focused companies for internships.
 There are no elective subjects in this programme.

 During the programme, you will build a portfolio that showcases not only your creative work within the field of multimedia design, but at the same time will document your global skills, intercultural competencies, knowledge and experience.

 Internship in a company

-During your fourth semester, you must complete a 10 weeks internship in a company either in Denmark or abroad.
-This gives you an opportunity to develop a unique profile through in-depth study of topics of particular interest to you.
+During your fourth semester, you must complete a 10-week internship in a company either in Denmark or abroad.
+This allows you to develop a unique profile through in-depth study of topics of particular interest to you.